MarekKirs/HawaiiStreams-2026/README.md

 Raw data are included in this repository under data/.

-Usage

-Scripts are intended to be run in the following order:

-statistical_analysis.R
-figures.R
 Contact

 Marek Kirs, Water Resources Research Center, University of Hawaiʻi at Mānoa kirs@hawaii.edu